 Description of time series:

-Positive NAO values mean significantly warmer winters over the upper Midwest and New England and negative NAO values can mean cold winter outbreaks and heavy snowstorms.
-During the last five years, the NAO has been variable with neither phase dominant.
+Positive NAO values mean significantly warmer winters over much of the eastern U.S. and northern Europe and negative NAO values can mean cold winter outbreaks and heavy snowstorms.
+During the last five years, the NAO indicator shows no significant trend but has remained largely in the negative phase.

 Description of North Atlantic Oscillation (NAO):

 The North Atlantic Oscillation (NAO) Index measures the relative strengths and positions of a permanent low-pressure system over Iceland (the Icelandic Low) and a permanent high-pressure system over the Azores (the Azores High).
-When the index is positive (NAO+) significantly warmer winters can occur over the upper Midwest and New England.
-On the East Coast of the United States a NAO+ can also cause increased rainfall, and thus warmer, less saline surface water.
-This prevents nutrient-rich upwelling, which reduces productivity.
-When the NAO index is negative, the upper central and northeastern portions of the United States can incur winter cold outbreaks and heavy snowstorms.
+When the index is positive (NAO+) significantly warmer winters can occur over much of the eastern U.S. This prevents nutrient-rich upwelling, which reduces productivity.
+When the NAO index is negative, the upper central and eastern portions of the United States can incur winter cold outbreaks and heavy snowstorms.
 This climate condition impacts people and ecosystems across the globe and each of the indicators presented here.
 Interactions between the ocean and atmosphere alter weather around the world and can result in severe storms or mild weather, drought, or flooding.
 Beyond “just” influencing the weather and ocean conditions, these changes can produce secondary results that influence food supplies and prices, forest fires and flooding, and create additional economic and political consequences.

 Data:

-Climate indicator data was accessed from the NOAA NCEP (https://www.cpc.ncep.noaa.gov/products/precip/CWlink/pna/norm.nao.monthly.b5001.current.ascii.table).
-The data plotted are unitless anomalies and averaged across a given region
+Climate indicator data was accessed from the NOAA NCEI (https://www.NCEI.noaa.gov/teleconnections/nao).
+The data plotted are unitless anomalies and averaged across a given region.

 Atlantic Multidecadal Oscillation (AMO)

-During the last five years, the AMO has largely been in a positive phase, with little trend.
+During the last five years, the AMO has largely been in a positive phase, and continues to trend upward.

 Values correspond to Index scores